petermchale/denoising_coverage_profiles/README.md

 Structural variants--large genetic mutations--are often identified
-in the human genome using algorithms that search for hills and valleys in read depth of coverage--the number of sequenced "reads" that align to a given part of the human genome.
+in the human genome using algorithms that search for hills and valleys in read depth of coverage--the number of sequenced "reads" that align to each part of the human genome.

 But certain sequences in
 the genome are known to be associated with